charliecalvert/CloudNotes/Assignments/React/GistManager.md

 ## Features

 - List User Gists
-- Pick from a hard-coded list of users
 - Insert a new gist based on a file or text in a text area.
 - Working from a list of gists the user should be able to
   - Delete a gist